Developer Guide - 2.3.1.1

 You may also parse with a GeoDate

-If you need to work with Latitudes and Longitudes individually you may use the CoordinatePart.TryParse()
+If you need to work with Latitudes and Longitudes individually you may use the CoordinatePart.Parse()

 method.